femke77/pet-adoption-full/README.md

   Clone the repository, run the install command and then 'npm run dev'.
 Then navigate to the localhost port.

+  To test the stripe integration, which is in test mode, use the CC number:

+      4242 4242 4242 4242

+  with any other valid test data of your choosing.

+  To login with registering, use

+    test@test.com
+    password

   ### Deployed Link